 You’ve probably experienced it before: After months of conducting interviews, research, and analysis for a landmark report, only a small group of people actually read the final product you publish.
 This situation is not only dispiriting, but also presents a serious impact challenge to many of us working in the global development space.
-Funders and organizations may spend millions of dollars each year on research that never makes it into the hands of those have the power to drive change on the ground.
+Funders and organizations may spend millions of dollars each year on research that never makes it into the hands of those who have the power to drive change on the ground.

 But, there is a way to bridge the gap between publishing research and changing behavior.